Lebanon

 An ETC assessment and preparedness mission was held in Lebanon in January 2023 after humanitarian actors raised concerns on the reliability of ICT services in the country to the Humanitarian Country Team (HCT).
 Following the two-week assessment, the ETC proposed a series of preparedness and readiness measures to be undertaken by the humanitarian community in country.

-Now since 08 October 2023, tensions along the Lebanon-Israel border have escalated, following rockets launched by Hezbollah toward Israel in solidarity with Hamas' attack on Israel on 07 October 2023.
+Since 08 October 2023, tensions along the Lebanon-Israel border have escalated, following rockets launched by Hezbollah toward Israel in solidarity with Hamas' attack on Israel on 07 October 2023.
 Israel retaliated by firing heavy artillery toward southeastern Lebanon.
-As of June 2024, the number of civilian casualties in Lebanon has surged amidst escalating conflict, with clashes that were previously confined to the border now spreading to greater distances in both Lebanon and Israel.
-The United Nations Interim Force in Lebanon (UNIFIL) expressed concern over the expansion and intensification of the crossfire, which has already led to numerous casualties and significant damage to homes, relief centres, and public infrastructure.
+Conflict drastically escalated on 23 September with large military activities targeting South, Bekka regions and extending to regions previously untouched by the conflict.
+As of October 2024, the number of civilian casualties and displaced population in Lebanon has surged amidst escalating conflict, with clashes that were previously confined to the border now spreading to greater distances in Lebanon to include Beirut and Israel.

 Led by the Lebanese Prime Minister, the Presidency of the Council of Ministers oversees national preparedness and response efforts, supported by the National Disaster Risk Management (DRM) Unit.
-The HCT in Lebanon, led by the UN Office for the Coordination of Humanitarian Affairs (OCHA) and supplementing national efforts, continues its response readiness and preparedness activities to meet the humanitarian needs of the people affected by the increase in hostilities along the Blue Line in southern Lebanon.
+The HCT in Lebanon, led by the UN Office for the Coordination of Humanitarian Affairs (OCHA) and supplementing national efforts, continues its response readiness and preparedness activities to meet the humanitarian needs of the people affected by the increase in hostilities.

 ICT Profile